 Osteria

-During our group trips to Italy, the two most FAQs about restaurants are “what is a trattoria” (see below) “how do you pronounce osteria”, and “what is an osteria?”
+During our group trips to Italy, the two most FAQs about restaurants are “what is a trattoria” (see below) “how do you pronounce osteria”, and “what is osteria meaning?”
 As for pronunciation, it’s “oh-stare-ree-ah” so now let’s get into what it means.

 There is only a handful of old-school osterie in Italy today, like Osteria del Sole in Bologna.
-These days you can for sure find at least a simple, rotating evening menu (though most are open for lunch too) of local specialties to pair with the establishment’s wine offerings.
+These days, you can find at least a simple, rotating evening menu (though most are open for lunch, too) of local specialties to pair with the establishment’s wine offerings.

 Ristorante

-In Italy, a ristorante is code for a full-service restaurant, complete with a sommelier or wine expert.
+A ristorante is code for a full-service restaurant in Italy, complete with a sommelier or wine expert.
 Traditionally, the ristorante was the most formal and upscale dining experience.
-If you’re in search of Michelin-star restaurants that are worth a special journey, this is the category for you.
+If you’re searching for Michelin-star restaurants worth a special journey, this is the category for you.

 You can still expect sit-down service at a ristorante today, though now the term might be more of a marketing tool than a way to distinguish between other types of restaurants, like the trattoria and osteria (and on that note, here are our tips to ensure you never have a bad meal when you travel to Italy––it can happen!